Indravarman VI: Reign

 A male deity sculpture from Dai Huu, Binh Dinh, early 15th century.
 Museum of Vietnamese History.
 Text in Old Cham read: Om.
 Homage to Śiva.
 Hail!

 Vr̥ṣu-Viṣṇujāti Virabhadravarman or Vr̥ṣuvaṁśa was the son of king Simhavarman VI.
 In 1403, the Vietnamese resumed their hostility and laid siege of capital Vijaya, where they faced defeat and were forced to leave after nine months.
 In 1405, he filed a memorial to the Ming court, convicting the Dai Ngu king Ho Han Thuong for violating his borders and conducting raids in his kingdom in the previous year.
 When the Dai Ngu were defeated by the Ming dynasty in 1407, Indravarman managed to reconquer Champa's lost territories south of the Hai Van Pass.
 He then erected a sitting Śiva statue in Drang Lai, Gia Lai.
 To celebrate his victory over the Viets, he ordered the establishment of a city called Samṛddhipurī (nowadays An Khe) in 1409.

 Indravarman took advantage of declining Khmer Empire to fill up void by attacking Angkor territories, which led Cambodian king Ponhea Yat to seek intervention from the Chinese.
 In 1408 and 1414, Ming army from recent occupying Jiaozhi (former Dai Viet) poked into Champa and sent a threat to Indravarman, demanding him to cease hostility against Cambodia.

-Despite that, in 1421 Indravarman invaded Cambodian territories in the Mekong Delta, and then annexed many parts of it, including the marketplace town of Bien Hoa, and offered a statue of Tribhuvanākrānta (Vishnu) there.
-That marked the southern most extent of Champa.
+In 1421, Indravarman commemorated his victory over the Khmer with a statue of Tribhuvanākrānta (Vishnu) in Bien Hoa.

 In order to maintain Đại Việt neutrality, he gave up the important province of Indrapura.
 Maspero lists Nauk Glaun Vijaya as the son of Jaya Simhavarman VI, which may be the same individual, but states he did not assume his father's reign after his death in 1441.
 Instead, a nephew, Maha Vijaya, ascended the throne.